We Can’t Make This Up: Terry Crews Created An Acronym For C.O.O.N.; Gets DRAGGED To The “Yessuh Boss” In The Sky

 That’s right.
 Terry Crews has an acronym for C-.
 Nevermind.

+As always, the Twitter comedians came right for Terry’s bald head!
 Hit the flip and see the jokes.

 Comments